-- Parents and children should be able to identify their child's effort, progress, attainment, strengths, and areas for development across all subjects. - Parents should know their children's attitudes to learning and learning behaviours. - Teachers, pupils and parents should know and celebrate achievements - The school and home should have a way of working on areas for development together. - Parents should understand their child's attendance record (and the importance of this). - The outcomes of any national, standardised summative tests.
+- Parents and children should be able to identify their child's effort, progress, attainment, strengths, and areas for development across all subjects. - Parents should know their children's attitudes to learning and learning behaviours. - Teachers, pupils and parents should know and celebrate achievements. - The school and home should have a way of working on areas for development together. - Parents should understand their child's attendance record (and the importance of this). - Parent should understand the outcomes of any national, standardised summative tests.

-Consultations with parents are held in the Autumn and Spring Terms.
-Written reports are sent twice a year (January and towards the end of the Summer Term) and followed by an individual consultation.
-Parents of children in the Nursery have access to their child's tapestry learning journal and regular liaison with staff/key workers.
-Age 2 checks (reports covering the prime areas) are sent before the 3rd birthday.
-More formal Nursery consultations happen during the summer term before the child leaves for Reception to review and track progress.
+Written reports are sent each term.
+Consultations with parents are held in the Autumn (settling in meeting) and Spring Terms (following Autumn report and before February half term).
+As the summer term report is more detailed consultations are available but not compulsory.
+Parents of children in the Nursery have access to their child's learning through Class Dojo and regular liaison with staff/key person.
+Progress checks at age 2 (reports covering the prime areas) are shared before the 3rd birthday following consultation with parents and any other settings.